AGENCY CONTACT INFORMATION

-See also: Arizona Department of Racing and Arizona Racing Commission, Arizona State Boxing and Mixed Martial Arts Commission
+See related histories: Arizona Department of Racing and Arizona Racing Commission; Arizona State Boxing and Mixed Martial Arts Commission.

 The Arizona Department of Gaming was created in 1995 and assumed responsibility from the Arizona Department of Racing to monitor Indian gaming operations.
 In 2015, the duties of the Department were expanded to include regulation of commercial horse and dog racing, pari-mutuel wagering, boxing and mixed martial arts.
 Statutory authority for racing and pari-mutuel wagering is found at A.R.S.§§5-101 et seq.; authority for boxing and mixed martial arts is found at A.R.S.§§5-221 et seq.; and authority for gaming is found at A.R.S. §§5-601 et seq.